collapse and disinformation in Mexican hospitals - .

 Jazive Pérez has the information.

 Noemi arrived at the General Hospital of Mexico three days ago with her uncle Armando, 46, and with breathing problems, after he was not treated at another center.
-He says that he hasn’t heard from him since he was intubated, not even “if he is still alive.”
+He says that he has not heard from him since he was intubated, not even “if he is still alive.”

 “They told us that they were going to perform the COVID test in case the pneumonia was due to that virus or another type, but until now they have not given us a report,” she says sitting on a street bench in front of a fence where several people wait to have someone from the hospital shout the name of your admitted relative to report their status.